SeyiAriyo/capstone-server/README.md

 ![Recipes](./READMEimg/recipes.png)

-After finding a recipe you would like, you can follow the instructions to make i, or save it to your favorites to make later
+After finding a recipe you would like, you can follow the instructions to make it, or save it to your favorites to make later

 ![Recipes View](./READMEimg/ViewRecipes.png)